rinaogino/rinaogino.github.io/essays/codegovernment.md

     <img width="300px" src="../img/improvingcode/eslint-equalrec.png" class="img-thumbnail">
 </div>

-In the suggestion images above, we can see that ESLint detected fixes that needs to be done as well as suggested what I can do to improve my code!
-This was another surprise, where I started to think that ESLint is something that I needed.
-Personally, I tend to stick with what I first learn and make it a habit.
-Yet, ESLint offered me an opportunity to improve what I've learnt wrong and do it the coding standard way.
+Looking at the images above, we can see that ESLint detected fixes and let me know with a red warning mark at the top and red marks all over the code and scroll bar.
+They also gave suggestions on what I can do to improve my code!
+This was another surprise, where I found ESLint to be impressive for precisiveness in following code standard.
+Here, I started to think that ESLint is something that I needed all this time.
+I tend to stick with what I first learn and make them habits, however, ESLint offered me an opportunity to improve what I've learnt wrong.
 With the easy use of around 2 clicks to improve my code, I had the green checkmark in no time.
-This way, my code execution would happen smoothly on myself and others ends too.
+This made me feel like a better programmer already, as if I just debugged lines of code.
+Additionally, this way, my code execution would happen smoothly.
+I could also share the code without having any errors.

 ## So what now?

-Conclusion.
+With the astonishment of impressiveness and how crucial coding standards are, I now apply ESLint to majority of the code I develop.
+As much as people dislike rules and laws, we must follow them to create a enhanced environment, and same goes for coding!
+That is why I now follow the Government of Code.